Plumbing System Options

 Any utility consisting of the pipes and fixtures for the distribution of water or gas in a building and for the disposal of sewage counts as a Plumbing System.
 Modern engineering innovations have added further specificity and specialization such that they deserve special attention from every plumber worth their salt.
-Plumbing in the state of California is regulated and all licensed plumbers should be informed on the latest technology and standards about these important systems.
+Plumbing in the state of Illinois is regulated and all licensed plumbers should be informed on the latest technology and standards about these important systems.

 Water Supply System